Kathy Fray: New trends in motherhood coming!

 Unfortunately, this scenario has become practically routine for many new mothers.
 Subsequently, my best advice is obviously bias, invest in the best supportive education you can possibly afford, instead of hoping it’ll all be okay.
 Sell something on TradeMe if you have to.
 It’s about realising “we don’t know what it is we don’t know.”

-What motherhood trends do you foresee coming to New Zealand in 2018/19?
+What motherhood trends do you foresee coming to New Zealand?

 Internationally there are three ‘trends’ I keep noticing:

 - Women putting their cute, sexy preggy-belly photos on Instagram (It’s almost a ‘must do’ these days, ha).
 Women are proud of their curvy expectant body, they no longer feel the need to hide under flowy tent-dresses